-I support a comprehensive transit and road infrastructure plan that reduces traffic congestion, pollution, and provides greater security, accessibility and connectivity for residents all around our state.
+I support a comprehensive infrastructure plan that reduces congestion, pollution, and provides greater security, accessibility and connectivity for all around our state.
 This will also connect people to jobs (thus fostering greater economic security) and connect businesses to their employees (thus helping our local economy).

 A comprehensive plan requires an understanding of the varying needs of our residents — those in rural regions and coastlines (areas that are not accessible by mass transit and wholly dependent on over-congested roads), and our downtown cities (which often have unreliable transit options).
 These communities face different transportation issues, thus requiring different solutions.
 We must also commit to partnering with local officials and conducting community impact analysis before any action (something that Governor Hogan did not make a priority).

 Here is what my Relief, Recovery, and Reform platform will accomplish:

 We must ensure that all legislative bills which could have an impact on our environment (for example, those that focus on transportation, infrastructure or housing), have environmental impact studies conducted before the Governor signs them into law.

 This requirement will ensure the public has advanced identification and disclosure of potential harms posed by the legislation on our surrounding environment.

 To ensure this requirement is adhered to, we must increase funding for more environmental-policy analysts in our state government.

 One of our investment priorities should be the Metro, as many families rely on public transportation each day.
 They don’t live a walkable distance away from their jobs, or have difficulty getting to other essential services.
 We cannot cut these investments.
 You shouldn’t need to own a car (and be willing to drive an hour + in traffic every day) in order to provide for your family and pay your bills.